MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/tutorial_3_null_models.rst

     prctile_rank_t1wt2w = mean(r_original_t1wt2w > r_rand_t1wt2w);
     significant_t1wt2w = prctile_rank_t1wt2w < 0.025 || prctile_rank_t1wt2w >= 0.975;

-If significant is true, the we've found a statistically significant correlation.
+If significant is true, then we have found a statistically significant correlation.
 Alternatively, one could also test the one-tailed hypothesis whether the percentile rank is lower or higher than the 5th/95th percentile, respectively.

 Moran Spectral Randomization
 --------------------------------